naomiquinones/bart-smells-backend/README.md

 ```

 You'll notice that the front-end port number is set to 5173.
 If you change the port number that the front end runs on, you'll need to change the port number in the \_\_init__.py and routes.py files.

-**2025 Update**

-Dependencies were updated, and notes were added to this README.